ddangelov/Top2Vec/README.md

 ### Generate Word Clouds

 Using a topic number you can generate a word cloud.
-We are going to genenarate word clouds for the top 5 most similar topics to our **medicine** topic search from above.
+We are going to generate word clouds for the top 5 most similar topics to our **medicine** topic search from above.
 ```python
 topic_words, word_scores, topic_scores, topic_nums = model.search_topics(keywords=["medicine"], num_topics=5)
 for topic in topic_nums: